open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

-# Recording exceptions and errors with OpenTelemetry
+# Recording exceptions and errors on logs

 This OTEP provides guidance on how to record exceptions using OpenTelemetry logs focusing on minimizing duplication and providing context to reduce the noise.

 ## Motivation

-OTel recommends recording exceptions using span events available through Trace API.
-Outside of OTel world, exceptions are usually recorded by user apps and libraries using logging libraries.
+Today OTel supports recording exceptions using span events available through Trace API.
+Outside of OTel world, exceptions are usually recorded by user apps and libraries using logging libraries and may be recorded as OTel logs via logging bridge.

 Log-based exception events have the following advantages over span events:
 - they can be recorded for operations that don't have any tracing instrumentation